Back to Musicians Listing

 Lisa Steltenpohl

-Lisa Steltenpohl, the newly‐appointed principal viola of the Baltimore Symphony Orchestra, is a graduate of The Curtis Institute of Music and The Juilliard School.
-She has served as principal violist of The Curtis Symphony Orchestra and the Haddonfield Symphony, now Symphony in C. Ms. Steltenpohl has also performed with such ensembles as The Philadelphia Orchestra and The Chamber Orchestra of Philadelphia.
-She began her musical studies on viola at age eleven and while a student in high school was one of the youngest members of the Civic Orchestra of Chicago.
+Lisa Steltenpohl, principal viola of the Baltimore Symphony Orchestra, is a graduate of The Curtis Institute of Music and The Juilliard School.
+She has served as principal violist of The Curtis Symphony Orchestra and the Haddonfield Symphony, now Symphony in C.

 Originally from North Barrington, Ill., Ms. Steltenpohl comes from a musical family.
 She and her twin sister Anna, oboe and English horn, have been featured on the educational series “Musical Encounters” and have performed many recitals together highlighting the viola and oboe repertoire.
 Prior to joining the Baltimore Symphony Orchestra, Ms. Steltenpohl was a member of the Rochester Philharmonic Orchestra.
-Her teachers have included Misha Amory, Roberto Diaz, Desiree Ruhstrat, and Stephen Wyrczynski.
-She made her Baltimore Symphony Orchestra solo debut performing Bach’s Sixth Brandenburg Concerto last season.
+Her teachers have included Misha Amory, Roberto Diaz, Desiree Ruhstrat and Stephen Wyrczynski.
+She made her Baltimore Symphony Orchestra solo debut performing Bach’s Sixth Brandenburg Concerto in the 2013/14 season and has since been heard performing Mozart’s Sinfonia Concertante with violinist Madeline Adkins and Don Quixote by Richard Strauss in the 2017/18 season with conductor Jun Märkl.